-The gorge Almyros is located in Linoperamata, close to Heraklion, between Keri and Kastrokefala.
-Almiros Gorge is the nearest gorge to Heraklion, a natural oasis close to the bustling city, formed between the hills of Keri and Kastrokefala.
-It is a very important habitat and the main reason is because in the middle of the east side is the largest wood of holly (Phillirea Media) in Crete, unknown to most of us.
-There are many other species, such as platan trees, carob and olive trees despite overgrazing.
+The gorge Almyros is located in Ellinoperamata and the is nearest canyon to the west of Heraklion city, being a small oasis near the bustling town.
+It is formed between the hills Keri and the post Minoan town of Kastrokefala.
+It is a very important habitat and the main reason is because in the middle of the east side is the largest wood of holly (Phillirea media) in Crete.
+There are many other species, such as platan trees, carob and wild olive trees, despite overgrazing.